rdkcentral/Thunder/docs/plugin/execution-modes.md

 * Reliability - if a plugin crashes, it will only bring down the WPEProcess instance and therefore not affect any other plugin.
 It can then be restarted as necessary
 * Monitoring - by running a plugin in its own process, it becomes easier to monitor the resource usage (memory, CPU etc) of that plugin
-* Security - out of process plugins can be run in a different user/group to the main WPEFramework daemon (which might be running as root) to reduce the privileges of the plugin and increase security
+* Security - out of process plugins can be run in a different user/group to the main WPEFramework process (which might be running as root) to reduce the privileges of the plugin and increase security
 * Resource control - the size of the thread pool and process priority can be set for the WPEProcess host, allowing more custom tuning for specific plugin requirements

 **Disadvantages**